pnadon/crypto-website/src/index.md

 archiveButtonText: See all challenges
 socialImage: ''
 ---
-If you haven't already, sign up with this link: [bit.ly/uoacrypto](https://bit.ly/uoacrypto)!

-Make sure to also join our [Facebook group](https://www.facebook.com/groups/777939186010323/)!

 # Leaderboard

 The Cryptography Challenge has now ended!
 Congratulations Varun Bhatt for winning first place!